-Moms in Prayer is an organization founded upon the principle that moms can gather to intercede for their children through prayer so that the school will be guided by biblical values and high moral standards.
-This group meets weekly to pray for the needs of the students, staff, and faculty.
+Moms in Prayer is an organization founded upon the principles that moms would intercede for their children through prayer, and pray that schools would be guided by biblical values and high moral standards.
+This group meets weekly to pray for the needs of the students, staff and faculty.
 Information is available in the school office at the start of each school year.